 Call Now and Put Our Attorneys’ 100+ Years of Experience to Work for You!

-Unfortunately, even the most conscientious drivers are sometimes seriously injured in car accidents in our area through no fault of their own.
+Unfortunately, even the most conscientious drivers are sometimes seriously injured in car accidents in Florida through no fault of their own.
 If you have been a victim of another driver’s negligence, a Tampa car crash lawyer may be able to help.

 Call Abrahamson & Uiterwyk today at 1-800-538-4878 for a free case evaluation.